Prag8855/aab/content/guides/renew-german-freelance-visa.md

             Bring contracts that prove that you will have more work in the future.
 Contracts are not officially required, but they might ask for them.[^10] If possible, the contracts must describe the kind of work you will do.
 You can also bring letters of intent (*[[Absichtserklärung]]*) from future clients.
 - [ ] **Proof of housing costs**
     You must show how much you pay every month for your apartment or home.
 It must also prove that you live in Berlin.
     - **Lease** (*Mietvertrag*), if you rent a room or an apartment.
-Bring the original lease, not a copy.
+Bring the original, not a copy.
 The lease must show how much rent you pay.
     - or **a proof of ownership**, if you own a house.
 It must show how much you pay per month.
 - [ ] **Proof of health insurance coverage** (*[[Mitgliedsbescheinigung]]* or *Nachweis der Krankenversicherung*)
     - [ ] **Proof of health insurance coverage**